Banging Toolbox

 SAE stands for Society of Automotive Engineers and is the standard system for socket sizing [1] in the United States.

-It uses inches while metric is used worldwide and uses millimeters for sizing (It’s much more simple!).
+Imperial uses inches while metric is used worldwide and uses millimeters for sizing (More simple!).

 3/8 inch sockets

 This sizing refers to the size of the drive socket, which is the square hole on the back of a socket that attaches to the drive square of the ratchet.
-Here’s a good list of 3/8 inch socket kits.
+Here’s a first class list of 3/8 inch socket kits.

 Unlike socket sizing, imperial measurements are the international standard for drive size.